mre/mre.github.io.v3/content/2017/rust-url-shortener/index.md

 In our case, we define an `id` variable for the `lookup` endpoint and a `url` variable for the `shorten` endpoint.
 Both variables are Unicode string slices.
 Since Rust has awesome Unicode support, we respond with a nice emoji just to show off. 🕶

-Lastly, we need a main function which launches Rocket and mounts our two routes.
+Lastly, we need a `main` function, which launches Rocket and *mounts* our two routes.
 This way, they become publicly available.
 If you want to know even more about the in-depth details, I may refer you to the [official Rocket documentation](https://rocket.rs/guide/).

 Let's check if we're on the right track by running the application.